Both Inlays and Onlays are available as same-day procedures through our Cerec technology!

 A Dental Inlay, or Onlay, is bigger than a filling, but smaller than a crown.
 They are the solution to a problem that calls for something more than a simple tooth fillings without the dramatic procedure of replacing a damaged tooth with a crown.

 Dental inlays are used to repair decaying teeth that do not require extensive bridgework, or to replace older metal fillings.
-Most dental inlays are composed of porcelain, though some can be made from gold or composite resin.
-Patients that desire a natural smile often request porcelain inlays in lieu of metal fillings, since they are highly undetectable.
+Most dental inlays are composed of porcelain, though some can be made from gold, or composite resin.
+Patients that desire a natural smile often request porcelain inlays instead of metal fillings because they are highly undetectable.

 There are many benefits that come with the installation of dental inlays.
 One of the most important benefits is the fact that customized, bonded inlays do not leave room for bacteria to enter the tooth area.
 Since dentists are able to closely adhere inlays to the tooth, the possibility of further decay is greatly diminished.

-While metal fillings can contract and expand according to food temperature, dental inlays are not subject to either hot or cold food conditions.
+While metal fillings can contract, and expand according to food temperature, dental inlays are not subject to either hot ,or cold food conditions.
 In addition, dental inlays allow a dentist to preserve a larger amount of a patient's natural tooth.
 When metal fillings are used, a larger portion of the tooth must be eliminated.

-Am I a Candidate
+Am I a Candidate?

-If you have a cavity that extends beyond or over the cusp of your tooth, or if you have a failing metal amalgam or partial crown that covers one or more cusp(s) of your tooth, you are a candidate for an onlay.
+If you have a cavity that extends beyond or over the cusp of your tooth, or if you have a failing metal amalgam or partial crown that covers one or more cusp(s) of your tooth, you are a candidate for an Onlay.